thrunduil/DBS/README.md

 ﻿# DBS

-DBS library implements a dynamic bitset, that can store unlimited number of bits (restricted to number of values represented by size_t type).
+C++ library implementing a dynamic bitset, that can store unlimited number of bits (restricted to number of values represented by size_t type).

 This library offers similar functionality to std :: bitset